yokodotcool/yokodotcool.github.io/_posts/2016-04-09-so-where-are-you-from.md

 ---
 title: So Where Are You From?
 date: 2016-04-09 00:00:00 -04:00
-categories: ongoing featured
+tags: ongoing featured
-layout: post
 ---

 > My friend and I were playing a game where we guess what you are.
-_Yeah, that’s an actual pickup line Kate and I got while we were waiting to meet a friend celebrating their birthday at some bro-y rooftop bar._
+_An actual pickup line Kate and I got while we were waiting to meet a friend celebrating their birthday at some bro-y rooftop bar._

 [So Where Are You From?](https://swayfpodcast.com) Is a podcast about being Asian co-hosted by me and my good friend [Kate](https://katematsumoto.com).
 It’s a conversation-format podcast where we check in on each other, discuss recent events, and invite guests to talk about their work and their lives.